Supercolony-net/sol2ink/docs/docs/how_it_works/parsing_expressions.md

 ### Enclosed expressions

 Parsing an enclosed expression like `((1+2)+3)+4` may be problematic.
-That is why Sol2Ink first gets rid of the brackets by extracting expressions in parentheses, substituting them with a simple expression, which is then parsed on its own and returning them as `Expression::Enclosed`.
-Here is an example of how the before mentioned expression would be parsed:
+That is why Sol2Ink first removes the brackets by extracting expressions in parentheses, substituting them with a simple expression, which is then parsed on its own and returning them as `Expression::Enclosed`.
+Here is an example of how Sol2Ink would parse the before-mentioned expression:

 ```rust
 let extracted = self.extract_parentheses("((1 + 2) + 3) + 4", false);